endless-sky/Endless-Sky-Delta/.github/pull_request_template.md

  - [ ] I updated the copyright attributions, or decline to claim copyright of any assets produced or modified.
   - [ ] Include the '@2x' version of any added images alongside the regular image.

-Please upload a zipped file with @2x assets and HighDPI images to the main body of your pull request.
+- [ ] Please upload a zipped file with the necessary image, blend, and texture assets to the main body of your pull request.

 ## Wiki Update
 (If this PR adds a new feature or modifies a feature that should be documented in the [GitHub wiki](https://github.com/endless-sky/endless-sky/wiki), open a PR to the [wiki repository](https://github.com/endless-sky/endless-sky-wiki) and provide a link.)